Architecture Degree Programs

 Bachelor of Fine Arts in Architecture

-BFA in Architecture Courses (please see below for the ARCH-prefix courses required in the BFA in Architecture
+BFA in Interior Architecture Courses (please see below for the ARCH-prefix courses required in the BFA in Interior Architecture degree)

-Bachelor of Fine Arts Dual Major (Architecture + Interior Design)
+Bachelor of Fine Arts Dual Major (Architecture + Interior Architecture)

 The Department of Architecture offers a special opportunity to major in both Architecture

-and Interior Design without adding significant time to the duration of the degree.
+and Interior Architecture without adding significant time to the duration of the degree.

 In fact, this can be completed within the normal four-year time period to complete